The Suitcase Royale: Zombatland

 Zombatland was first performed as a scratch show at the Battersea Arts Centre in July 2011.
 It is playing at the 2011 Edinburgh Festival at the Pleasance Courtyard.

 Other work

-The Suitcase Royale collaborated with UK theatre company Lone Twin on Newsboys at the Melbourne International Arts Festival 2008.
-They have worked extensively with Melbourne chanteuse Simone Page-Jones.
-They regularly play music gigs as a full band in support of their eponymous album.
+The Suitcase Royale collaborated with UK theatre company Lone Twin on Newsboys at the Melbourne International Arts Festival in 2008.
+They have worked extensively with Melbourne singer Simone Page-Jones.

+They regularly play music gigs as a full band in support of their eponymous album, released in 2010.

+Awards

+They are the recipients of the Best Performance Award, Melbourne Fringe Festival (2004); the Golden Gibbo Award, Melbourne Comedy Festival (2008); and the awards for Innovation and Excellence, Green Room Awards (2010).
+In 2010 they were nominated in the Innovation category of the Total Theatre Awards at the Edinburgh Fringe Festival for The Ballad of Backbone Joe.